H W W C

 Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children born to women exposed to elevated levels of lead during pregnancy may experience developmental delays.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink water containing elevated levels over many years could develop kidney problems or high blood pressure.
 Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.

-- Lead & Copper Sampling Results May 2020
+- Lead & Copper Sampling Reports May 2020

-- Lead & Copper Sampling Results December 2019
+- Lead & Copper Sampling Reports December 2019

-- Lead & Copper Sampling Results November 2019
+- Lead & Copper Sampling Reports July 2019

-- Lead & Copper Sampling Results July 2019
+- Lead & Copper Sampling Reports November 2018

-- Lead & Copper Sampling Results June 2018
+- Lead & Copper Sampling Reports June 2018

-- Lead & Copper Sampling Results December 2017
+- Lead & Copper Sampling Reports December 2017

 - Lead & Copper Customer Letter August 2017